ostdotcom/website-docupony/platform/docs/guides/execute-transactions.md

 public void verifyData(OstWorkflowContext ostWorkflowContext, OstContextEntity ostContextEntity, OstVerifyDataInterface ostVerifyDataInterface)
 ```

-* Now you can verify this information with your app user.
+* Now you can verify this information with your app user

-* To successfully verify this information, call the `ostVerifyDataInterface.dataVerified()`.
+* To successfully verify this information, call the `ostVerifyDataInterface.dataVerified()`

-* To cancel the workflow call the `ostVerifyDataInterface.cancelFlow()`.
+* To cancel the workflow call the `ostVerifyDataInterface.cancelFlow()`

 **After successful verification of data, `performQRAction` workflow will call `executeTransaction` using the data scanned from the QRCode.
 You don't have to call `executeTransaction` separately.**